 Have you ever wished to conduct guided research in your field of study, gaining invaluable experience, unique credentials, and a faculty champion?
 If so, read on to learn how you can apply this spring (by June 29, 2023) to earn a 2023-2024 Undergraduate Research Fellowship Placement.

 At the Scholars Day event, students choose to present research in the form of a poster, papers, or brief performing-arts productions.
-Students may reapply for an Undergraduate Research Fellowship on a yearly basis and may earn up to three such awards during their undergraduate career.
-Thus, if you earned a URF last year, we encourage you to reapply, as long as you are not graduating prior to May 2021.
+Students may reapply for an Undergraduate Research Fellowship on a yearly basis and may earn up to four such awards during their undergraduate career.
+Thus, if you earned a URF last year, we encourage you to reapply, as long as you are not graduating prior to May 2022.